Puppy vaccines from 8 weeks with second vaccine 4 weeks later.

 The most troublesome parasite is the annoying little flea.
 These biting parasites can cause tremendous irritation to pets and owners alike and are best controlled by a two-pronged approach.
 In addition to treating your dog with a licensed product, you should also treat the home.
 The flea life cycle takes as little as 15 days in summer and a flea can produce 50 eggs per day.
 Ten fleas under ideal conditions can multiply to a ¼ million eggs in as few as 30 days.
 Flea eggs and pupae can survive three years in your home!

-Ticks are an occasional problem, usually picked up from walking through tall grass near sheep and deer.
+Ticks are becoming a regular risk during the warmer months, usually picked up from walking through tall grass near sheep and deer.
 Certain parts of the UK have high densities of ticks (South West and Scotland) and it is best to seek guidance from your veterinary surgeon regarding suitable products if you plan to holiday in these areas.
 A special tool with which to remove attached ticks from your dog is available from the surgery.
 This would avoid leaving the mouth parts in your dog’s skin causing severe inflammation.

 Lice and mange mites are relatively uncommon parasites but we do see cases of fox mange (sarcoptes) and ear mites occasionally.